Special Needs Adults

 In 2013, I began working with special needs adults.
-I now have the pleasure of training two wonderful young adults with autism and one wonderful young adult with Down syndrome.
+I have trained a variety of young adults over the last decade with autism and Down Syndrome, and it’s been a rewarding experience.

 Let’s look at the benefits of personal training for these two populations:

 Young adults with autism run the spectrum when it comes to personality and abilities.
 Some are very reserved and some are outgoing.
 Some have better control of the way they move.
 Others have challenges with body control.
 However, most benefit from personal training.
 They become stronger and improve their cardiovascular capabilities, and there are other benefits such as:

 - Sensory Integration: By showing these young adults the correct way to move with a particular exercise, they are able to gain body awareness, coordination, and control.

 - Stress Reduction: Some young adults with autism like to have pressure applied to their joints.
 It calms them and makes them less anxious.
 By incorporating a strength training regimen, not only are they becoming stronger, but it also helps them with any anxiety they may be experiencing.

 - Body Control: By incorporating a well-designed strength and cardiovascular training program and by showing them the correct way to do an exercise, these young adults gain better control of their bodies.
 I noticed there are times when their movement is awkward and out of control.
 By learning the correct way to do a movement, they gain the control they need to accomplish the exercise correctly so they do not hurt themselves.
 And by continuously adjusting and tweaking the movements, they are able to have better coordination in their everyday movements.

 - Attention Span: Working one-on-one with a personal trainer helps lengthen attention span.
 Parents have noted that simple instructions used in this relationship help them succeed in other areas in life whether at work or home.